Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-Now we plot the bin average of these probability predictions for the inital candidates as a function of the top three features used to train the XGBoost model
+We now plot the binned averages of the probability predictions for the initial candidates as a function of the top three features used to train the XGBoost model.

 .. code-block:: python